 Seeing and Using What Others Miss

 Opportunity development builds up our existing position and helps us explore new areas successfully.
-In the Rule Book, opportunity development is broken down into four skills: 1) Source Development, 2) Opportunity Identification, 3) Opportunity Evaluation and 4) Safe Experimentation.
+In the Play Book, opportunity development is broken down into four skills: 1) Source Development, 2) Opportunity Identification, 3) Opportunity Evaluation and 4) Safe Experimentation.
 While most people feel trapped in rut, as we master these skills, we instantly begin to see new opportunities all around us.
 We know how to use every openings we are given.
 Our moves are small, incremental advances that others cannot oppose.
 By advancing continuously and consistently without opposition, we win little victories every day and eventually build up powerful, winning positions.

 Picking the Right Options Instantly